m3da9ti/e4-osc-bridge/README.md

 # Empatica E4 - OSC bridge

-This Python script receives messages from the Empatica E4 streaming server and forwards them to OSC.
+This Python script receives messages from the MQTT broker and can forward them to OSC and/or save/store into InfluxDB

-It uses [open-e4-client](https://pypi.org/project/open-e4-client/) and [Python OSC](https://pypi.org/project/python-osc/) to communicate with both the E4 and OSC.
+It uses [Python OSC](https://pypi.org/project/python-osc/) to communicate with OSC.

 # Setup